-A pro can make a big difference in working out your landscape design.
-Professional designers spend every working day solving problems most of us only face once or twice a lifetime.
+If you’re looking for a landscape design that’s perfect for your property, a pro can make a huge difference.
+The reason: professional designers spend every working day solving problems most of us only face once or twice a lifetime.

-good, you'll get it right the first time - and that will save you money in the
+If you go with a landscape designer, you will spend money up front to get a plan done, but if the designer is good, you’ll get it right the first time – which will save you money in the end.

 For example, a landscape designer can plan out the "bones" of the garden – hardscape aspects, such as where beds and structures should go and how to best arrange your outdoor space.